Ninja-Squad/data-discovery/HOW-TO-JOIN-RARe-FEDERATION.md

 ### accessionHolder

-The name of the BRC responsible to distribute the resource, if available.
+The name of the BRC in charge of the resource distribution.
 In some cases, it can be the same as the `databaseSource`.
 In other cases, it can differ, epecially when the holders of a same BRC are distributed in geographically distinct sites.
-This optional field is used mainly for ordering genetic resources, it allows to know the holder of the accession to contact.
+This optional field is used to order genetic resources, it allows us to know the holder of the accession to contact.

-Since the value is used to link with the accession holder, it is constrained.
+Since the value is used to link the accession to its holder, it is constrained.
 You should use one of the following values.
-If your accession holder is missing, please ask us to add it:
+If your BRC is missing, please ask us to add it:

 - CBGP
 - Colisa